Holiday Home in Montreal, Aude

 House / 3 bedrooms / sleeps 6

-This property is a charming village house with a private, enclosed south facing garden with BBQ and a large terrace.
+A charming village house, renovated to a high specification, with a private, enclosed south facing garden, BBQ and a large sun terrace.
 Set in a typical, peaceful French village location in the heart of the Malepère.
 Easily reached from Carcassonne airport (10 minutes) and Toulouse airport (45 minutes) it provides an excellent base whether you are looking to simply relax with everything close at hand or explore the local Cathare region, providing plenty to interest everyone whatever your taste.

 The property has been modernised to a high standard.
 It offers comfortable, spacious accommodation for up to 6 people (plus a cot for a baby/small toddler).
 Since we lived in the property for three years it is fully equipped.

 The property benefits from a wood burning stove for the winter months, electric wall heaters in the twin bedrooms and an air conditioning/heating unit in the main double bedroom.
 The house has 2 bathrooms, the main bathroom having shower, bath, toilet and sink with the second being a utility room with washing machine, toilet and sink.
 There are parking spaces for 10 vehicles just opposite the property with ample on street parking nearby.